 Advertisement

-Worker Adjustment and Retraining Notification (WARN) filings in Washington State, Nevada and Ohio confirm that the company is planning to close its Seattle headquarters as well as its warehouses in McCarran, Nev. and Lockbourne, Ohio, impacting more than 800 employees across the three locations.
+Worker Adjustment and Retraining Notification (WARN) filings in Washington State, Nevada and Ohio confirmed that the company is planning to close its Seattle headquarters as well as its warehouses in McCarran, Nev. and Lockbourne, Ohio, impacting more than 800 employees across the three locations.
 “This layoff will be permanent, and the company’s operations at the facility will permanently cease,” reads Zulily’s notice filed with the state of Ohio.

 Over the weekend, GeekWire reported that the Zulily website featured the message “All sales are final during Zulily’s going-out-of-business sale,” but that message has since been replaced with a banner reading, “Final sale.
 All items must go.”